qwertyuiopasdfghjkl-star/Bughunter-Automation/README.md

 ### 🐍 Requirements

-OneForAll is developed based on [Python 3.6.0](https://www.python.org/downloads/release/python-360/), and requires Python >= 3.6.0 to run.
+Endutcherneters  is developed based on [Python 3.6.0](https://www.python.org/downloads/release/python-360/), and requires Python >= 3.6.0 to run.

 Check your version:
 ```bash